medically reviewed by Dr Godmi Tresa

 • Airbag Test

-Here you exhale into an airtight bag several times and then smell the bag to determine the odour of your breath.
+Here, you exhale into an airtight bag several times and then smell the bag to determine the odour of your breath.

 • Floss Test

-Using unflavored floss to clean between your teeth and under the gum line, and then smell the floss to determine the odour of the space between your teeth.
+Use unflavored floss to clean between your teeth and under the gum line, and then smell the floss to determine the odour of the space between your teeth.

 • Bad breath Test Conducted by your Dentist